 4 Ways to Cope When Trying to Grow Through a Divorce:

 When emotions are flooding you, it can seem impossible to get on top of the way you feel.
 By focusing more on goals and functioning, you can’t stop the hurt but you can keep living and connecting.

 1. Focus on Small Daily Goals – While you can’t stop the hurt from following you around, you can focus more on your functional goals.
 The more you focus on your goals and functioning, the less you focus on the discomfort of living through the breakup.
 Then, you begin to realize you aren’t just worried about living without that person, but you are making it without that person.

 Set simple goals like 1) getting out of bed, 2) taking a shower, 3) going to work, 4) eating even when lost appetite, 5) helping kids with homework, etc. List 1-3 small daily goals.
 The goals must be so important to you that you need to do them even though you feel miserable right now.

 2. Get Better Connected – When you are losing someone, you lose an emotional and social resource.
 It’s more important than ever to get more connected.
 Reconnect with friends and family you’ve lost touch with or join a group to meet new people.
 In developing relationships, you find reassurance that you are less alone than you thought.
 You also hear how others navigate living through their ups and downs.

 3. Set Emotional & Relational Goals – At some point, most people decide they don’t want to be done in by their divorce.
 Begin setting long-term goals to help guide you through the rough waters that lie ahead of you.
-Possible goals are endless but may include: a) letting go of resentment, b) not putting kids in the middle, c) take responsibility for own happiness, d) finding cooperative ways to communicate with your ex, and e) not viewing differences as a threat.
+Possible goals are endless but may include: a) letting go of resentment, b) not putting kids in the middle, c) taking responsibility for own happiness, d) finding cooperative ways to communicate with your ex, and e) not viewing differences as a threat.